Rally Costa Smeralda

 Rally Costa Smeralda is a rally competition held in Costa Smeralda, a coastal area on the island of Sardinia, Italy.
 The event was first held in 1978 and it was part of the European Rally Championship schedule until 1994.
-After the rally was restarted in 1998, it has been part of the Italian Rally Championship.
+The rally was restarted in 1998, and was included in the Italian Rally Championship until 2013.
+For the 2018 edition, the Costa Smeralda became a classic rally.

 The rally is based in Arzachena in the north-east part of the island.
 Unlike the famed tarmac rally held on near neighbour the island of Corsica, the Tour de Corse, the Rally Costa Smeralda is a gravel rally.
 Italian drivers have long dominated the rally; the most successful driver in the rally's history is Italy's Paolo Andreucci who won the rally seven times between 2001 and 2013.